 - Remove from the heat.

-- To serve, divide the noodles among 4-5 bowls and top with curry.
+- To serve, divide the cooked noodles among 4-5 bowls.

-- Top with roasted peanuts, and sprinkle with sesame seeds.
+- Decorate with roasted peanuts, and sprinkle with sesame seeds, cilantro and serve.